 HDTV antenna fact or fiction.
 Explore the facts and fiction surrounding so called HDTV antennas.
 Lets separate the facts from the fiction.

-FICTION Special TV antennas are necessary to receive the free over the air HDTV/Digital signal.
+FICTION Special HDTV antennas are necessary to receive the free over the air HDTV/Digital signal.

 FICTION all HDTV/digital signals will be broadcast on the UHF(Ch.14-69) frequency band.

-FICTION I will need to replace my current TV antenna to receive over the air HDTV.
+FICTION I will need to replace my current TV antenna with a HDTV antenna to receive over the air HDTV.